Opal Creek Ancient Forest Center

 http://www.opalcreek.org | email@example.com

-The spectacular ancient forest features groves of 500-1,000 year-old trees, dozens of crystal clear streams and waterfalls, and provides habitat for a startling array of native species from owls to salamanders to salmon.
-The Opal Creek Wilderness and Scenic Recreation Area is the largest intact ancient forest ecosystem in western Oregon.
+The spectacular ancient forest features groves of 500-1,000 year-old trees, dozens of crystal clear streams and waterfalls, and provides habitat for a startling array of native species from owls to amphibians.
+The Opal Creek Wilderness and Scenic Recreation Area is the largest intact ancient forest ecosystem in Oregon.

-Our educational activities are based in the historic 1930s mining town of Jawbone Flats.
-Nestled where the two headwaters of the Little North Santiam River meet, our campus at Opal Creek provides a distinct ecological and cultural setting from which to consider the past, present, and future of sustainable relationships between people and the diversity of life in the ancient forest.
+Opal Creek's educational activities are based in the historic 1930s mining town of Jawbone Flats.
+Nestled where the two headwaters of the Little North Santiam River meet, the Jawbone Flats campus provides a distinct ecological and cultural setting from which to consider the past, present, and future of sustainable relationships between people and environment.

 Field programs for schools, colleges, and community groups combine hands-on science with study of Opal Creek’s distinct human history, stemming from the region’s earliest Native American inhabitants through several eras of mining, to the successful conservation effort that gained permanent federal protection for Opal Creek in 1996.